SungHoHong2/Ceph-Experiment/ceph-deploy/deploy_ceph_manual.md

 git submodule update --force --init --recursive git checkout -b luminous
 ```

 <br>

-### before installing
+### CAUTION while running
-- need to install python-rados
+- need to install python-rados before install [NOT VALID]
-- change the hostname from /etc/hostname for each nodes
+- change the hostname from /etc/hostname for each nodes [NOT VALID]
+- change the hostname from /etc/hosts for each nodes [NOT VALID]
+- **whenever running ssh has to be run at least once.** [NOT VALID]
+- **run the ceph osd lspools on super user**

 ### download dependencies